-I have fiber to my house to the HH3000 (FTTH).
+I have Bell Fibe 300 service with fiber to my home (FTTH) to the HH3000.
 I measured a sustained 286Mbps download speeds and low ping times with a laptop connected directed to the HH3000.
 Sweet.
 Do I really need that speed?
 Probably not.
 Netflix only requires 5Mbps per HD stream.
-My home network setup is centered around Ubiquiti EdgeRouter X for routing and security and Ubiquiti UniFi AP for wifi services.
-With my previous setup, the Rogers router was placed into bridge mode (wifi disabled) and my own router handling wifi duties.
+My home network setup is centered around Ubiquiti EdgeRouter X for routing and security and Ubiquiti UniFi for wifi services.
+With my previous setup, the Rogers router was placed into bridge mode (wifi disabled) and my own TP-Link router handling wifi duties.
 I had similar plans for the Bell router.

-The HH3000 does not support a bridge mode.
-You have to enable the Advanced DMZ by navigating to the advanced configuration menu.
+If your wifi router does not have the capability to initiate a PPPoE connection then you can enable advanced DMZ by navigating to the advanced configuration menu.
 According to the Bell service manual provided to their installation technicians, the Advanced DMZ feature available on Bell Aliant Actiontec routers provides an alternative to RFC 1483 Bridge Mode deployment.
 This feature delivers the functionality which is usually sought after in a Bridge Mode configuration while maintaining compatibility with service offerings and support capabilities.
-Enabling Advanced DMZ on the HH3000 allows my router to obtain the HH3000’s WAN IP address and receive every packet received on the router’s WAN interface (just like being in bridge mode).
-Packets to and from my router in the Advanced DMZ won’t need to be modified as they traverse the firewall since they were constructed using the WAN IP address to begin with.
-This configuration is the preferred method since it allows Bell to maintain management of the HH3000 to reset, push updates, etc. The HH3000 sits outside of my LAN and has no visibility into my home network.
+Enabling advanced DMZ on the HH3000 allows the router to obtain the HH3000’s WAN IP address and receive every packet received on the router’s WAN interface (just like being in bridge mode).
+Packets to and from the router in the Advanced DMZ won’t need to be modified as they traverse the firewall since they were constructed using the WAN IP address to begin with.
+This configuration is the method preferred by Bell since it allows Bell to maintain absolute management of the HH3000.